zhoupgit/grafana/docs/sources/panels-visualizations/visualizations/bar-chart/index.md

 | Chrome  | 50           |
 | IE      | 17.5         |

-If you have more than one numerical field the visualization will show grouped bars.
+If you have more than one numerical field the panel will show grouped bars.

 ### Visualizing time series or multiple result sets